core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, building on what is defined in {{Section 8.2.1 of RFC7252}}:

 * A client sending a GET or FETCH group request MAY update a cache with the responses from the servers in the CoAP group.
-Then, the client uses both cached-still-fresh and new responses as the result of the group request.
+With such a cache, the client uses both cached-still-fresh and new responses as the result of further group requests.

 * A client sending a GET or FETCH group request MAY use a response received from a server, to satisfy a subsequent sent request intended to that server on the related unicast request URI.
 In particular, the unicast request URI is obtained by replacing the authority component of the request URI with the transport-layer source address of the cached response message.